-Students moving from Tigers class to Lions class will be promoted to the appropriate belt/grade at the very next belt test considering they have met all of the necessary curriculum requirements for that belt.
-To advance to the next tip, the student must attend a minimum of 8 classes.
+Students will be promoted to the appropriate belt/grade at the very next belt test considering they have met all the necessary curriculum requirements for that belt.
 It will take the student a minimum of 4 months to advance to the next belt rank.

-- Students will be required to make a class change from Tigers to Lions upon the month of their 7th birthday. - Students will be required to make a class change from Lions to STORM upon the month of their 10th birthday. - Students will be required to make a class change from STORM to Adults upon the month of their 13th birthday.
+- Students will be required to make a class change from Tigers to Lions upon the month of their 5th birthday. - Students will be required to make a class change from Lions to STORM upon the month of their 7th birthday. - Students will be required to make a class change from STORM to DREAM upon the month of their 9th birthday. - Students will be required to make a class change from DREAM to Adults upon the month of their 13th birthday.